Ahmad Rahi: Progressive Writers' Movement activist

 Ahmad Rahi, along with the renowned Pakistani film producer-director Saifuddin Saif, noted short story writer Saadat Hassan Manto and the now-celebrated Pakistani poet Faiz Ahmed Faiz started gathering socially at the historic Pak Tea House in Lahore, shortly after the independence of Pakistan in 1947.
 One of those Ahmad Rahi's old friends was Abdul Hameed (writer) (1928 – 29 April 2011) who had told a major Lahore newspaper in an interview before he died in 2011, "Literary giants like Sahir Ludhianvi, Munir Niazi, Ahmad Rahi, Ashfaq Ahmad, Ibn-e-Insha and Nasir Kazmi were among his closest friends.
 He had been a part of the historic years of 'Pak Tea House' " crowd in Lahore, Pakistan.
 This historic tea house was and still is known as a gathering place for intellectuals, poets, writers and artists.
 "It holds a special place in the memories of those who know about Lahore's vibrant literary and cultural past."
 Pak Tea House, therefore, also became a central location for all these above intellectuals who were also active in the Progressive Writers' Movement in Pakistan.

 Film songs written by him for films Heer Ranjha (1970), Mirza Jat (1967), Baji (1963) and Yakke Wali (1957) became run-away super-hits in Pakistan.
-He was a close friend of renowned Pakistani writer Saadat Hasan Manto and film producer and poet Saifuddin Saif, and all 3 friends played key roles in the early years of Pakistan film industry in Lahore, Pakistan.
-He wrote film songs for a total of 51 films - 9 films in Urdu language and for 42 movies in the Punjabi language.
+He was a close friend of renowned Pakistani writer Saadat Hasan Manto and film producer and poet Saifuddin Saif, and all 3 friends played key roles in the early years of Pakistan film industry in Lahore.
+He wrote songs for a total of 51 films - 9 films in Urdu language and 42 movies in the Punjabi language.